pulumi/docs/pulumi-hugo/themes/default/content/pulumi-up/thank-you.md

 layout: pulumi-up-2023-confirmation
 meta_image: /images/pulumiup-2023/meta.png
 meta_desc: |
-    PulumiUP is a virtual conference with industry-recognized leaders, demos, and panel discussions about the future of IaC, Cloud Engineering & DevOps and Cloud.
+    PulumiUP is a virtual conference with industry-recognized leaders, demos, and panel discussions about the future of IaC, Platform Engineering & DevOps and Cloud

 templates:
     items: